ciberkleid/cna-demo-setup/README.md

 4..
 Answer the prompts from the script:

 - Provide the git address to back the Config Server
+    -- The default value is https://github.com/ciberkleid/app-config.
+You can clone this repo and enter the new value.
-- Choose whether or not to leverage container-to-container networking (if 'Y', make sure eureka registration method is set to direct and not route in application.yml on GitHub, or wherever you choose to set this config value; also, make sure you have the cf CLI 'enable-access' plug-in installed)
+- Choose whether or not to leverage container-to-container networking -- If 'Y', make sure spring.cloud.services.registrationMethod is set to direct and not route in application.yml in the app-config repo.
+Also, make sure you have the cf CLI 'enable-access' plug-in installed
-- Choose whether or not to build the apps (if 'Y', the script will run "mvn clean install" for both fortune-service and greeting-ui
+- Choose whether or not to build the apps
+    -- If 'Y', the script will run "mvn clean install" for both fortune-service and greeting-ui

 The script will create the necessary services and deploy the two applications to the targeted space.
 It will also set the TRUST_CERTS environment variable and, optionally, enable access between the apps for C2C networking.